 Ten minutes from the centre of town, well-known local builder Justin Penney has crafted two identical self-contained modern units perfectly designed to take in as much of the scenery as possible.
 The pair face away from each other and are perfect for a romantic getaway.
 Check them out here.

 Sierra Escape looks purpose-built for next-level Instagram snaps but its off-grid philosophy means you’ll have to wait to post those pics.
-It’s a luxury glamping set up in the middle of nowhere overlooking a vast valley you can gaze at from the verandah bath sipping the days spoils.
+It’s a luxury glamping set up in the middle of nowhere overlooking a vast valley you can gaze at from the verandah bath sipping the day's spoils.
+Head here to book.

 Bubble Tent Australia